Hoare Govett: Royal Bank of Scotland tenure

-In October 2007, Royal Bank of Scotland, along with bid partners Fortis Group and Banco Santander purchased ABN Amro for £48.5 million.
+In October 2007, Royal Bank of Scotland, along with bid partners Fortis Group and Banco Santander purchased ABN Amro for £48.5 billion.
 The business was split up amongst the bid partners with Hoare Govett becoming RBS Hoare Govett.
 The firm struggled due to the 2008 financial crisis, dropping from 2nd in the corporate brokerage tables to 8th, but started a turnaround in 2010 gaining its first new FTSE 100 customer, Cable & Wireless Worldwide, followed not long after by G4S making the firm joint broker with Deutsche Bank.
 In 2011, it was reported that RBS were either planning to sell or close down Hoare Govett, with various companies linked with purchasing the business including Oriel Securities, ICAP and RBC Royal.
 In February it was announced that Jefferies Group had agreed to purchase Hoare Govett's European business.
 In March 2012, it was announced that the RBS Asian business, the former Hoare Govett Asia firm, had been sold to CIMB Group Holdings, except for its Hong Kong office which was closed.
 The Hoare Govett Small Cap Index was sold separately in 2012 to Numis.